jdalton92/property-investor-dash/README.md

 DOMAIN=<your_mailgun_domain>
 ```

-Then navidate to the server directory and install dependencies, and run the backend
+Then navidate to the server directory and install dependencies, and run the backend with `nodemon`

 ```sh
 $ cd server